abrahamrhoffman/neat-mutate/README.md

 ```
 v0.2 Introduces several major changes:

+### Library Changes ###
 - PyTorch completely replaces Tensorflow
 - PyTorch to TensorRT for inference [Squash fp16 to int8]
 - Parquet instead of hdf5
 - Ray for distributed job scheduling / logging
 - Ray for parallelized phenome execution

+### Algorithm Changes ###
+- Ablation and pruning is fully in effect
+- Connection costing for modular and regular neural networks
+- NEAT to HyperNEAT transition, with planned ES-HyperNEAT as the v1.0 target

-- [During refactor, please expect increased instability in the master branch]
+*** [During refactor, please expect increased instability in the master branch]
 ```

 This library is a brand-spanking-new implementation of <a href = "http://www.cs.ucf.edu/~kstanley/">Kenneth O. Stanley's</a> neuroevolution algorithm NEAT. <a href = "http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf">NEAT</a> (Neuroevolution of Augmenting Topologies) is a novel method for modeling Neural Networks.
 Instead of using back-propagation, you simply grow Neural Networks over time.
 Initially, this may seem like a disorganized way to solve a problem.
 However, as <a href="https://www.cs.ucf.edu/~kstanley/neat.html">Stanley et. al. demonstrate</a> the fitness function cuts through the dreaded dimensionality curse and solves the problem space quickly.<br>